bensmidt/EECS498-DL-CV/A3/PyTorch.md

 *Disclaimer: much of this document is pulled directly from [CS231N: Assignment 2 PyTorch](http://cs231n.stanford.edu/schedule.html).
 I'm synthesizing it for my own reference and to help me remember.*

-This document focuses on using torch.nn to build neural networks. torch.nn has an abundant set of modules which we can think of as different layers.
-There are three different layers of abstraction we'll be using in PyTorch: Barebones, Module API, and Sequential API.
+This document focuses on using `torch.nn` to build neural networks. `torch.nn` has an abundant set of modules which we can think of as different layers.
+There are three different layers of abstraction we'll be using in PyTorch: Barebones PyTorch, `nn.module` API, and the `nn.sequential` API.

 - Barebones: